-Little black shags are common throughout the study area, with birds being recorded from each survey area at least once during the first two years of this study.
-The highest number of little black shags (194) was recorded in August 2006, with c.163 birds present on the Ohau Channel Delta (T5).
-The number recorded varies greatly between surveys (excluding the August 2006 count, between 1 and 56 per monthly count).
-If the August 2006 count is disregarded, numbers counted vary throughout the year.
-Little black shags are most commonly seen roosting on the diversion wall, adjacent to the Ohau Channel delta, or roosting on a fallen tree at Motutawa Point, but are also seen flying over, or on the water, throughout the study area.
+Little black shag are common throughout the study area.
+The highest number (194) was recorded in August 2006, with c.163 birds present on the Ohau Channel Delta (T5).
+The number recorded varies greatly between surveys Little black shag are most commonly seen roosting on the diversion wall, adjacent to the Ohau Channel delta, or roosting on a fallen tree at Motutawa Point, but are also seen flying over, or on the water, throughout the study area.
 These results show considerable variations in the number of shags between years, rather than any long-term trends.